We all love the look of classic white picture frames, but what is the best one to get? What makes one white frame different from another?

 From a fresh coat of snow to Marilyn Monroe’s iconic dress, white is a color with many associations that will never go out of style.

-When we think of most timeless and precious moments — such as weddings or baptisms — white is often connected.
+When we think of the most timeless and precious moments — such as weddings or baptisms — white is often connected.
 It’s also commonly found in nature, meaning our senses are already attuned to it as a calm and comforting hue.
 (In contrast, bolder, more “unnatural” colors such as hot pink or neon orange draw attention far faster.)

 3. It’s Neutral, Yet Provides Contrast